 - Public Adjusters: These are independent licensed insurance adjusters who can be hired to work directly for a policyholder.

 - Independent Adjusters: This type of insurance adjuster is often confused by policyholders with a public adjuster.
 The moniker “independent” is misleading in this context.
 Technically, these adjusters are not formal employees of the insurance company, but they adjust claims as part of their occupation.
 They are hired by insurance companies, which typically use the same “independent” adjusters repeatedly.
 Because these adjusters know who “butters their bread”, there reports and conclusions typically favor the insurer.
 In many cases, a single insurance company will provide most or all of the business to an independent adjuster.

 - Catastrophic Adjuster: These adjusters also work for the insurance company.
 The experience of these adjusters can vary dramatically with some highly qualified while others have only nominal experience.

-Can I obtain an advance from my insurance company while waiting for my home to be repaired after a hurricane?
+Can you obtain an advance from your insurance company while waiting for your home to be repaired after a hurricane?

 While most policies do not require an insurance company to make advances, many policies do provide an additional living expense (“ALE”) advance to cover extra expenses incurred by a property owner arising from alternate housing arrangements.
 Even when a homeowner policy provides ALE coverage, the insurer frequently will deny such payments by claiming that the house is still habitable.
 Sometimes insurance carriers will take this position even when the house does not have plumbing or electricity.